RE

 Step 4: Expression

-Children are taken back to Step 1, their own experience, to reflect on how this enquiry might have influenced their own starting points and beliefs.
-Children’s progress is recorded in a whole class RE floor book which shows the RE learning journey.
+Children are taken back to Step 1, their own experience, to reflect on how this learning might have influenced their own starting points and beliefs.
+Children’s progress is recorded in a whole-class RE floor book which shows the RE learning journey.

 Impact